Garvdudy/PowerBI-FlipMart-Sales-Project/README.md

 # FlipMart Retail Sales Analytics Case Study

-This repository contains my full end-to-end analytics project for **FlipMart**, a retail store dataset.
+This repository contains full end-to-end analytics project for **FlipMart**, a retail store dataset.
 The purpose of this study is to understand category performance, profitability contribution, key KPIs, and generate actionable recommendations for business improvement.

 ---